writethedocs/www/docs/organizer-guide/confs/welcome-wagon.rst

 * Get access to the WTD Trello board, and add cards to track Welcome Wagon tasks.
 * Decide the time and place for all WW events.
 * Submit PRs to the `WWW GitHub repo <https://github.com/writethedocs/www>`_ to update the conference website information.
    * Change the locations, dates, and times for WW events in the WW guide.
    * Add WW events to the main conference schedule.
 * Contact the WTD communications team and ask them to include links to the WW info in conference emails.
    * Something new to try: Ask the WTD team if a checkbox field could be added to WTD registration, which attendees can select if they are first-time attendees.
 Get the list of first-time attendees, and send them an email about WW events.
    * If the above isn’t an option, ask the WTD team if one of the conference newsletters could be focused on WW events.
 * Maintain a presence in the #wtd-conferences, #welcomewagon, and city-specific Slack channel.
 * Coordinate with the design team to print W W signs that reflect the dates and times of each WW event.
-*	Summarize info from the WW guide and print up those notes to have on hand during the Meet and Greet.
+*	Summarize info from the WW guide and prepare notes to have on hand during the Meet and Greet.
-*	Arrange for two or three more WW volunteers for the Meet and Greet.
+*	Depending on the size of the conference, arrange for more WW volunteers for the Meet and Greet.

 What do I need to do during the conference?